RXNT

 RXNT (originally Networking Technology, Inc.) is an American privately held healthcare software technology company.
 The company provides ambulatory practices, hospitals, medical billers, and other healthcare professionals with digital health tools.
-The company was created in 1999, as a standalone e-prescribing system.
+The company was created in 1999 as a standalone e-prescribing system.

 History

 Founded in 1999 in Maryland by Randy Boldyga (as Networking Technology Inc.), RXNT initially operated out of a basement to "keep our overhead expenses low" before moving to its first headquarters in 2006.
-The company has been headquartered in Annapolis, MD since its incorporation on May 27, 1999 and in October 2000, RXNT began beta testing its flagship electronic prescription system with pharmacies and prescribers in the surrounding area.
+The company has been headquartered in Annapolis since its incorporation on May 27, 1999.

+In October 2000, RXNT began beta testing its flagship electronic prescription system with pharmacies and prescribers in the surrounding area before formally launching in 2001.

 In December 2003, RXNT received $150,000 in funding from the Anne Arundel County Economic Development Corporation's "Arundel Business Loan Fund" to expand the business.

-In 2004, RXNT acquired the user base and technology of Script-Fast Inc, a prescription processing system located in Harrisburg, Pennsylvania.

 In November 2007, RXNT was nominated for and received the Anne Arundel Tech Council's "Innovator Award" at the annual TechAwards.

-In 2009, RXNT was the first product certified in the "CCHIT Certified 2011 Comprehensive" program for stand-alone electronic prescribing (ePrescribing), and in 2014, RXNT launched the first EPCS-Certified E-Prescribing mobile application for Android devices.
-In 2017, RXNT EHR 7.2 achieved the 2015 Edition certification from the Drummond Group, a testing and compliance organization for the Office of the National Coordinator for Health Information Technology (ONC) Authorized Certification Body.
+In 2009, RXNT launched Electronic Health Records software.
+The same year, RXNT was the first product certified in the "CCHIT Certified 2011 Comprehensive" program for stand-alone electronic prescribing (ePrescribing), and in 2014, RXNT launched the first EPCS-certified Electronic Prescribing mobile application for Android devices.
+In 2017, RXNT EHR version 7.2 achieved the 2015 Edition ONC Health IT certification from the Drummond Group, a testing and compliance organization for the Office of the National Coordinator for Health Information Technology Authorized Certification Body.
+On February 5, 2026, the company achieved an updated certification for its “RXNT Electronic Health Records” product.

+From 2019 to 2022, RXNT was listed on the Inc. 5000 List of Fastest Growing Companies in America.

+In July 2025, RXNT launched RXnotify, a medication management, prescription alerts, and pharmacy savings tool.

+In November 2025, RXNT launched AI-powered ambient listening and transcription software, Ambient IQ.

 Software

-RXNT develops, supports, and sells proprietary healthcare software applications with the software-as-a-service (SaaS) model for healthcare professionals and organizations, including Electronic Health Records, Practice management, Patient Scheduling, Medical Billing, Electronic Prescribing, medical Revenue cycle management, and Patient portal.
+RXNT develops, supports, and sells proprietary healthcare software applications with the software-as-a-service (SaaS) model for healthcare professionals, physicians, providers, specialists, and organizations, including Electronic Health Records, Practice management, Patient Scheduling, Medical Billing, Electronic Prescribing, medical Revenue cycle management, and Patient portal.

 The e-prescribing system provides information about allergies and potential drug interactions, and medication history.

+RXNT began launching AI tools in 2025, focusing on clinical tools like encounter insights and ambient listening.

+Acquisitions

+In 2004, RXNT acquired Script-Fast Inc, a prescription processing system located in Harrisburg, Pennsylvania.

+In October 2024, RXNT acquired Scalabull, a Seattle-based national interfacing network of laboratories and radiology facilities.